Basic Principles Of Structural Equation Modeling

 Basics Of Structural Equation Modeling written by Geoffrey M. Maruyama and has been published by SAGE Publications this book supported file pdf, txt, epub, kindle and other format this book has been release on 1997-09-22 with Social Science categories.

-With the availability of software programs, such as LISREL, EQS, and AMOS, modeling (SEM) techniques have become a popular tool for formalized presentation of the hypothesized relationships underlying correlational research and test for the plausibility of hypothesizing for a particular data set.
-Through the use of careful narrative explanation, Maruyama's text describes the logic underlying SEM approaches, describes how SEM approaches relate to techniques like regression and factor analysis, analyzes the strengths and shortcomings of SEM as compared to alternative methodologies, and explores the various methodologies for analyzing structural equation data.
-In addition, Maruyama provides carefully constructed exercises both within and
+With the availability of software programs such as LISREL, EQS, and AMOS modeling techniques have become a popular tool for formalized presentation of the hypothesized relationships underlying correlational research and for testing the plausibility of hypothesizing for a particular data set.
+The popularity of these techniques, however, has often led to misunderstandings of them, particularly by students being exposed to them for the first time.
+Through the use of careful narrative explanation, Basics of Structural Equation Modeling describes the logic underlying structural equation modeling (SEM) approaches, describes how SEM approaches relate to techniques like regression and factor analysis, analyzes the strengths and shortcomings of SEM as compared to alternative methodologies, and explores the various methodologies for analyzing structural equation data.

 DOWNLOAD